 Get this when you book through us:

-A private morning wildlife drive in the deer park; GoldSmiths also get a handcrafted gift
+A private deer-park tour in the morning; GoldSmiths also get a handcrafted gift

 Rates usually include a Continental breakfast, high tea and spa access.